-Prospech Limited HOLDS an 81% interest in highly prospective exploration licences covering an area of approximately 115 square kilometres in the Hodrusa-Hamre/Banska Stiavnica mining district and the nearby Nova Bana goldfield of Slovakia where more than 1,000 years of historical production is estimated to have totalled 2.4 million ounces of gold, 120 million ounces of silver, 70,000 tonnes of zinc, 55,000 tonnes of lead and 8,000 tonnes of copper.
+Prospech Limited HOLDS a 100% interest in highly prospective exploration licences covering an area of approximately 115 square kilometres in the Hodrusa-Hamre/Banska Stiavnica mining district and the nearby Nova Bana goldfield of Slovakia where more than 1,000 years of historical production is estimated to have totalled 2.4 million ounces of gold, 120 million ounces of silver, 70,000 tonnes of zinc, 55,000 tonnes of lead and 8,000 tonnes of copper.

 Hodrusa-hamre exploration licence